PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

 ### EXPLORATION AND ROUTE CONSTRUCTION:
 - The exploration is carried out by **frontier exploration**, which allows the robot to always advance to an area that will provide new information to the map, as well as determine when the map is complete.
 To do so,  a **grid_map** is created from pixel_map and its cells are marked as **FREE**, **OCCUPIED**, or **UNKNOWN** depending on the value of the pixels that compose it.

-- To choose the frontier point to follow, the criterion of the robot's closet frontier has been used.
+- To choose the frontier point to follow, the criterion of the robot's closet frontier (using Manhattan distance) has been used.

 - The route is created using **BFS**, which returns a path in grid coordinates.